MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-view-in-fabric.md

 5. When you add a table, the system performs an initial sync and indexes the data.
 When the initial sync is completed, a shortcut to OneLake is created.
 View the status of tables by selecting **Manage tables**.

  > [!NOTE]
-> If your environment is linked to a Dynamics 365 Finance and Operations environment, add tables option will enable you to include tables from Finance and Operations.
-See (Enabling Finance and Operations data in Synapse Link for details on linking)[powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md]
+> If your environment is linked to a Dynamics 365 finance and operations environment, the add tables option enables you to include tables from finance and operations apps.
+Learn more: (Enabling finance and operations data in Azure Synapse Link)[powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md]
 >
 6. When the sync status is **Active**, as data gets updated, your data changes are shown in reports created in Fabric.
 7. If a new column is added to a table that’s already added (also known as a metadata change), you can use the **Refresh Fabric tables** option to update the change in Fabric.
 You might need to review the report and downstream data flows to see that they aren't impacted by the change.